Lori Lightfoot: Public safety and police

-Shortly after taking office, Lightfoot faced what was regarded as her first test at public safety, as Memorial Day weekend in Chicago had, in previous years, often been a period in which Chicago had seen a spike in violence.
+Shortly after taking office, Lightfoot faced what was regarded as her first test at preserving public safety.
+In prior years, violence had often increased over Memorial Day weekend in Chicago.
 In an attempt to eschew this pattern, Lightfoot initiated Our City.
-Our Safety., under which extra police patrols were stationed in busy locations, as well as in troubled spots, and free youth programs were organized by the Chicago Park District at about a hundred locations.
-A notable extent of violence was still witnessed over the weekend, to which Lightfoot responded, "We can’t claim victory and we certainly can’t celebrate.
+Our Safety, under which extra police patrols were stationed in busy locations and troubled spots, and free youth programs were organized by the Chicago Park District at about a hundred locations.
+A notable extent of the violence was still witnessed over the weekend, to which Lightfoot responded, "We can't claim victory and we certainly can't celebrate.
 We have much more work to do."

 On May 28, 2019, Lightfoot outlined a plan to focus on reducing the city's gun violence.

-On May 28, 2019, Lightfoot urged city council to pass an ordinance within her first hundred days that would establish a level of civilian oversight on the Chicago Police Department.
+On May 28, 2019, Lightfoot urged the city council to pass an ordinance within her first hundred days that would establish a level of civilian oversight on the Chicago Police Department.

 Lightfoot launched a community policing initiative in June 2019.
 Later that month she announced that the city's police department would not assist U.S. Immigration and Customs Enforcement (ICE) raids, denying ICE access to the city's police database in an effort to prevent the city's illegal immigrant population from facing deportation.

 On November 8, 2019, after Eddie T. Johnson announced that he would resign from his position as superintendent of the Chicago Police Department, Lightfoot named Charlie Beck to serve as interim superintendent of the Chicago Police Department.
 On December 2, rather than letting Johnson voluntarily retire, Lightfoot fired him due to what she declared were "intolerable" actions by him and him misleading the public.
 Lightfoot nominated David Brown to be superintendent of police on April 2, 2020.
 After Beck stepped down on April 15, Brown became acting superintendent, while pending confirmation to serve on a permanent basis.

 On November 13, 2019, Lightfoot proposed an ordinance that would create a new Office of Public Safety Administration, which would combine administrative functions of Chicago Police Department, the Chicago Fire Department and the Office of Public Safety Administration.
-The ordinance would also move the task of hearing appeals from rejected Chicago police applicants whose names have been removed from the department's eligibility list from the Human Resources Board to the purview of the Chicago Police Board.

 In June 2020, Lightfoot voiced her opposition to an ordinance proposed by alderman Roderick Sawyer, which would end the Chicago Public Schools' contract to station Chicago Police Department officers at schools.

 In May 2021, Lightfoot nominated Annette Nance-Holt to be the city fire commissioner.
 She was confirmed to the position by the Chicago City Council on June 23.
 Nance-Holt is the first woman to serve in a permanent capacity as the commissioner of the Chicago Fire Department.